RoboJackets/onken-web/README.md

 It provides a combination of React Components and styling to make inserting UI elements quick and easy.

 ## Getting started

+**Make sure you have the latest version of [Node](https://github.com/Microsoft/vscode-recipes/tree/master/Next-js) installed on your machine before running this application.**

 This project uses NPM (node package manager) to manage dependencies.
-To install these dependencies, `cd` to your local [clone](https://services.github.com/on-demand/github-cli/clone-repo-cli) of this repository and run either `npm install` or `yarn`.
-This should generate a `node_modules` folder in the project directory.
+To install dependencies for this project, `cd` to your local [clone](https://services.github.com/on-demand/github-cli/clone-repo-cli) of this repository and run either `npm install` or `yarn`.
+This should generate a `node_modules` folder in your project directory.

 ```
 git clone git@github.com:Holben888/Onken-Frontend.git